5 Things You Learn As A Massage Parlor Prostitute

 2. The Laws Make No Sense

 We described earlier the rather convoluted payment process clients have to go through.
 There’s a reason for that.
 In some places (your Amsterdams, your Nevadas), prostitution is legal and regulated and taxed.
 In plenty of other places, it’s flat-out banned.
-Between those two, you’ve got places where you can legally have sex for money, but can’t do much anything else associated with running the business.
+Between those two, you’ve got places where you can legally have threesome with chastity cages for money, but can’t do much anything else associated with running the business.
 The goal is to crack down on pimping and other forms of exploitation without hauling sex workers themselves to jail, and managing that gets messy.
 In Britain, for example, you can accept money for sex, but you can’t advertise your services, run a brothel, loiter on the streets, or “incite” prostitution.

 In Canada … well, in Canada, things are extra screwy.
 One law bans being “found in a bawdy house” (yes, the Canadian legal term is “bawdy house,” which is appropriate, given that Canadian judges dress like Santa Claus).
 Yet having sex for money in such a house is legal.
 Then there’s the law banning “living off the avails” of prostitution.
 As Amy describes it, “You could have sex — you just couldn’t tell them your prices or talk about it on the phone.
 Even more odd is that you’re not allowed to use that money to pay your bills or rent.”
 She would use the money for bills and rent, of course, but she wasn’t allowed to.